The Mental Health Solution . com

 Parents who find themselves in this predicament need to start by confessing their sin to their children, their spouses and God.
 Don't offer any excuses, just ask for forgiveness.

-Parents also need to forgive each other and themselves.
-Bitterness and self-castigation will only result in additional suffering for the family.
+Family members also need to forgive each other and themselves.
+Bitterness will only make things worse.

 By being cognizant of Scripture, parents can avoid many unnecessary heartaches from occurring in the first place.
 By confessing and forsaking sin, parents can prevent their mistakes from turning into disasters.